How to See Most of New Zealand in Under Two Weeks

 Now it’s time to hit the road to the fantastical Bay of Islands where beaches are plentiful.
 Boat tours are one of the best ways to explore the islands of the “Winterless North” and spotting pods of dolphins are not that uncommon!
 After a day in the bay, make you’re way back to the big city where you can treat yourself to a harbourside dinner or see the city lights from the Sky Tower at night!

-Find out more about Paihia in our Bay of Islands – Guide for Backpackers.
+Find out more about Paihia in The Complete Guide to the Bay of Islands.

 Day 2 – Auckland to Matamata to Rotorua